J-ntk/leela-legal/PRIVACY_POLICY.md

 Supabase stores your account information, session history, and reflection content in a secured database.
 Access to your personal data is restricted so that only your own account can read or write it (enforced via row-level security).

 ### 4.2 Anthropic (AI Facilitator)
-When you submit a reflection answer, the relevant text — your stated intention, the current cell's content, and your answer — is sent to Anthropic's Claude API to generate the facilitator's response.
+When you submit a reflection answer, the relevant text — your stated intention, the current prompt's content, and your answer — is sent to Anthropic's Claude API to generate the facilitator's response.
+This applies across every practice offered in the App, including content that names or describes another person (see Section 2.3).
 This exchange happens through a secured server-side connection; your Anthropic-processed data is not used by Anthropic to train their models when accessed via their API, per Anthropic's standard API terms.

-If you have concerns about sensitive content being processed by an AI system, please consider this before writing particularly sensitive personal details into your reflections.
+If you have concerns about sensitive content being processed by an AI system — including content about people other than yourself — please consider this before writing particularly sensitive personal details into your reflections.

 ---